SysKitTeam/docs-point/releases/cloud/point-2025-04-08-release-note.md

 * **New Power Platform actions are available.**
   * You can now complete the following actions on Power Platform reports:
+    * **Change Owners**
-    * **Change Owners** - this action can currently be completed for Apps on the Power Apps Inventory report
+      * This action can be completed for Flows on the Power Automate Inventory and Permissions reports, as well as Apps on the Power Apps Inventory and Permissions reports
+      * On the reports, select a single App or Flow and modify the Primary owner and Co-owners
+      * Note that the Primary owner cannot be changed for the non-solution Flows currently synced in Syskit Point
+    * **Add Co-Owners**
-    * **Add Co-Owners** - this action can be completed for Flows on the Power Automate Inventory report and Apps on the Power Apps Inventory report
+      * This action can be completed for Flows on the Power Automate Inventory report and Apps on the Power Apps Inventory report
+      * On the reports, select one or multiple Apps or Flows and add additional Co-owners, which can come in handy when trying to define Co-owners on multiple orphaned Flows
+    * **Delete Environment**
-    * **Delete Environment** - this action helps you remove unused environments and can be completed on the Power Platform Environments report
+      * This action helps you remove unused environments and can be completed on the Power Platform Environments report
   * [For more details, please take a look at the Power Platform actions article.](../../access-management/power-platform-actions.md)